SpenBot/cmps-frontend/README.md

 Spenser and Melley worked on the back-end and Patrick and Christian worked on the front-end when we first started.
-When Spenser and Melley finished the back-end (which includes linking the movie API to the dropdown on the homepage and programming the results component),they helped Patrick and Christian with the front-end.
-Much of the time we worked using the driver and navigator technique in pairs, trading the coding and overseeing roles after lunch every day.
+When Spenser and Melley finished the back-end (which includes linking the movie API to the dropdown on the App page and programming the results component), they helped Patrick and Christian with the front-end.
+Much of the time, we worked using the driver and navigator technique in pairs, trading the coding and overseeing roles after lunch every day.
 After Melley and Spenser finished the back-end, Spenser worked on user sign-in functionality.
-Melley worked on the CSS styling for the site and worked on the MovieID.
+Melley and Patrick worked on the CSS styling for the site and Melley also worked on the MovieID.
 Christian and Patrick programmed the user sidebar along with other components that we didn't end up using.
-Patrick deployed the back-end and front-end to Heroku and composed this Readme.Christian worked on the delete portion of the CRUD functionality for users.
+Patrick deployed the back-end and front-end to Heroku and composed this Readme.
+Christian worked on the delete portion of the CRUD functionality for users.